 Completed listings may not have many results for Items limited in quantity.
 If that is the case, the next step is to look at active listings.
 But look carefully.
-Examine the seller and determine if the seller is experienced in the particular niche.
+Examine the seller and determine if the seller has experience in the particular niche.

 2. Check Etsy for Vintage, Retro, and Handmade Item Pricing